My Digital Life [draft]

 My family and I use Bitwarden.
 We have a Yubikey each, enrolled in an n^2 fashion.
 We can't look inside each others' vaults, but we can recover them upon request.

 In Bitwarden, I store all kinds of secrets.
 But mostly passwords and usernames.
+Account credentials are typically one of the following combinations:

 Home lab